burrows99/ai-melanoma-detection/DOCUMENTATION.md

 - The app computes a class-agnostic activation map over the selected CNN layer.
 - Heatmap is overlaid on the input image to highlight regions most influential for feature extraction.
 - Earlier layers tend to show more spatial detail; later layers (e.g., `conv_head`) show higher-level semantics.
+ - Fundamentals: Grad-CAM weighs feature maps by the gradient of the target with respect to those maps, producing a coarse localization heatmap.
+EigenCAM is a variant that uses principal components of activations for stable, class-agnostic maps.

 ## Notes & Tips
 - First launch downloads backbone weights into the container cache; subsequent runs are faster.